Indicus Analytics

-Indicus Analytics is an economics research firm based in New Delhi.
-The company offers research services and data products.
-Indicus’ clientele includes both national & international corporations (including consulting firms), educational institutions and government organizations.
+Indicus Analytics was an Indian economics research firm based in New Delhi.
+The company offered research services and data products to both national and international corporations (including consulting firms), educational institutions and government organizations.

 History

 Indicus Analytics was founded in 2000 in Delhi by Laveesh Bhandari.
 It made its first product in 2002 and launched software based version of its products in 2007.

-In 2014, Indicus acquired by Nielsen India.
+In 2014, Indicus was acquired by Nielsen India.